-8. Consider Volunteering
+Consider Volunteering as an option

 Instead of working in Canada for a wage, consider doing volunteer work.
 Although you won’t get paid for your hard work, in exchange you will get free accommodation and food at most places.
-It is a great way to meeting local people and it’s a rewarding experience.
+It is a great way to meet local people and it’s a rewarding experience.

 Get Your Canadian Tax Refund